sandipan1/Git-reference/README.md

 5. Push changes from staging area to master branch (or currently active branch)
    *  git push origin master

+## Before using gitignore remove cache using git rm -r --cached .

 ## Using branches
 1. Creating a branch
     *  git branch BranchName